- 555 University Avenue, 6th Floor, Atrium, Ward 6D

 Fellowship Program Coordinator

 Thank you for considering the Division of Urology at SickKids for your fellowship opportunity.
+We look forward to reviewing your application!

 The Urology Clinic is located on the 6th floor, Atrium, Ward 6D.
 Hours of operation are 8:30 a.m. to 4:30 p.m.
 You can use the Atrium elevators (near the Terrace Cafe cafeteria) and exit at the fifth floor toward the windows with the walrus and the turtle.